Amanda Melbostad

 My Ideal Client

 I work with adults seeking therapy for anxiety, depression, trauma, grief and loss, chronic stress, burnout, relationship challenges, identity exploration, and major life transitions.
-My clients are often craving a stronger body-mind connection, to help them feel more embodied in their day to day, which looks like build emotional resilience, regulating the nervous system, improve relationships, develop greater self-understanding and self-trust.
+My clients are often craving a stronger body-mind connection, to help them feel more embodied in their day to day, which looks like building emotional resilience, regulating the nervous system, improving relationships, developing greater self-understanding and self-trust.

 My Approach to Helping

-I am a relational somatic therapist working from an existential-humanistic lens, integrating attachment theory, nervous system regulation, mindfulness, and narrative therapy.
-My work is grounded in the understanding that healing happens through the body, relationships, and meaning-making, not just through insight alone.
+I am a relational therapist committed to building strong, compassionate connections with my clients.
+I use mindfulness and creativity to help you befriend your nervous system, bringing you into deeper connection with your true self.
+My clients walk away feeling understood, more aligned with their values, and more confident in in daily life.
 I also draw from my training in art therapy and yoga to incorporate creativity, breath, and embodied awareness into the therapeutic process.
 These approaches can support deeper self-understanding, emotional processing, and new pathways for healing and connection.
 Before becoming a therapist, I spent nearly two decades in the creative corporate world, including six years at adidas.
 This experience informs my understanding of burnout, high-performance environments, identity strain, workplace dynamics, and career transitions.
 I enjoy supporting clients navigating similar systems and pressures.

 My Personal Beliefs and Interests